PAR-iTY/win-fs-utils/README.md

 - pipe.js contains functions that run checks and alter input and return output
 - utils.js contains functions that run checks and return booleans
 - main.js drives argument handling and glob search functionality
-- run-win-fs-utils.sh generates production-ready javascript and JSDoc documentation
+- build-win-fs-utils.sh configures and builds project with babel and JDdoc, then generates production-ready ECMAScript and JSDoc documentation

 ## inspiration